Run an OVA using VirtualBox¶

 Once imported, the appliance will be visible on the left side bar of the VirtualBox home screen:

-Before attempting to run the appliance however, you’ll need to generate and attach an ISO image containing configuration data for cloud-init. cloud-init uses that data to initialise the instance during initial boot.
+Before attempting to run the appliance however, you’ll need to generate and attach an ISO image containing configuration data for cloud-init. cloud-init uses that data to initialize the instance during initial boot.
 This step is needed since we are using a cloud image instead of a standard desktop image.
 To learn more about creating and using a local cloud-init datasource, refer to Create and use a local cloud-init datasource.

 Create and attach an ISO image¶